The location where the "Fire Escape Collapse" photograph was taken

 Growing up, Tiare had a teenage pregnancy, suffered domestic abuse, and struggled with addiction.

-In 1999, she was 26 years old and living in a halfway house, hoping to rebuild her life.
+In 1999, it was reported that she was 26 years old and living in a halfway house, hoping to rebuild her life.

 Unfortunately, we were unable to find any new updates on Tiare.